julia-urikh/Olympic_games/README.md

 Is a list of National Olympic Committee codes and the names of the countries represented.
 This roughly means which country the participant represented.<br>
 The table has 231 rows.<br>
 ![NOC_region ](https://github.com/julia-urikh/Olympic_games/blob/main/img/noc_region.jpg?raw=true)
+## Queries to the database
+Let's find answers to some questions using SQL